Halloween (franchise): Overview

-Halloween: Resurrection picks up three years after H20 and reveals that Michael escaped after swapping clothes with a paramedic, crushing the man's larynx so that he could not talk, and that was whom Laurie killed.
-Laurie is committed to a mental institution, where Michael (Brad Loree) shows up.
-He kills Laurie and travels back to his family home in Haddonfield but finds a group of college students filming an Internet reality show.
-Michael murders the cast and crew until he is electrocuted by the only surviving student, Sara Moyer (Bianca Kajlich), and the show's creator Freddie Harris (Busta Rhymes).
+Halloween: Resurrection picks up three years after H20 and reveals that Michael escaped after swapping clothes with a paramedic, crushing the man's larynx so that he could not talk, and that that was whom Laurie killed.
+Laurie was committed to a mental institution following her having a mental breakdown due to learning that she had killed the wrong person.
+Michael (Brad Loree) shows up at the mental institution and kills Laurie, then travels back to his family home in Haddonfield, but finds a group of college students filming an Internet reality show.
+Michael murders the cast and crew until he is electrocuted by the only surviving student, Sara Moyer (Bianca Kajlich), and the show's creator, Freddie Harris (Busta Rhymes).
 Michael's body and the bodies of his victims are then taken to the morgue.
 As the medical examiner begins to inspect Michael's body, he suddenly awakens.

 Halloween (2007), a remake of the original film, focuses on the events that led Michael Myers (Daeg Faerch) to kill his family.
 It also identifies Laurie as Michael's sister early on.
 On Halloween, Michael murders a school bully, his older sister Judith and her boyfriend, and his mother's abusive boyfriend.
 Committed to Smith's Grove Sanitarium, Michael closes himself off from everyone and stops speaking.
 Michael's mother Deborah (Sheri Moon Zombie) commits suicide out of guilt.
 Fifteen years later, Michael (Tyler Mane) escapes and heads to Haddonfield to find his sister, with his psychiatrist Dr. Sam Loomis (Malcolm McDowell) in pursuit.
 Michael finds his sister living with the Strode family and going by the name Laurie (Scout Taylor-Compton).
 After killing nearly all of her friends and family, Michael then kidnaps Laurie and attempts to explain to her that he is her brother through the use of a picture he has kept of himself and her as an infant.
 Unable to understand, Laurie fights back and eventually uses Loomis's gun to shoot Michael in the head.
 Laurie screams in horror as the credits roll.

 Halloween II (2009), a sequel to the remake, picks up right where the previous film leaves off before jumping ahead one year.
 Here, Michael is presumed dead but resurfaces after a vision of his deceased mother informs him that he must track Laurie down so that they can "come home" together.
 In the film, Michael and Laurie have a mental link, with the two sharing visions of their mother.
 It is also revealed that Laurie's original name is Angel Myers.
 During the film's climax, Laurie kills Michael by stabbing him repeatedly in the chest and face with his own knife.
 The final scene suggests that she has taken on her brother's psychosis as she dons his mask and is committed to an asylum, hallucinating her mother walking with a white horse.
 In the Director's Cut, Michael and Laurie are both gunned down by the police.